Know your ass for better sex

 The rest is easy as long as it’s enjoyable.
 Stay relaxed and enjoy the ride the best you can!

 Change positions as much (or as little) as you’d like.
 Remember, you now know how to control your external sphincter muscles and your pelvic floor muscles, so you can control the pressure around your partner’s penis at any time.
-What I mean by this, is that you can constrict their penis and apply a pressure from within (at the internal sphincter with a light Kegal) and also more near the base (via the external sphincter with a firmer Kegal).
+What I mean by this, is that you can constrict their penis and apply pressure from within (at the internal sphincter with a light Kegal) and also more near the base (via the external sphincter with a firmer Kegal).
 Vary the tempo and duration of the contraction as he penetrates you and sex can be elevated to a new experience!

 Add us on Line and stay in touch.